-On a 7829 square metre plot, the 4657 sqm neighbourhood shopping centre has the potential to earn $2.22 million per annum in rent if it were fully let.
+On 7829 square metres, the 4657 sqm neighbourhood complex has the potential to earn $2.22 million per annum if it were fully let.

-On that basis it is selling on a market yield of 6.9 per cent.
+On that basis it has sold at a 6.9 per cent market yield.

-Miami One (pictured top and left) is anchored by supermarket Coles, which leases 2248 sqm.
-Some of the 29 occupiers in the specialist component of the centre include Australia Post, Liquorland, Noddle Box, Pet Warehouse, Pizza Capers, Raine & Horne and Sushi Train.
+Miami One is anchored by Coles, with 2248 sqm.
+Some of the 28 other occupiers include Australia Post, Liquorland, Noddle Box, Pet Warehouse, Pizza Capers, Raine & Horne and Sushi Train.
 The centre also includes 205 car parks.

 The island site is bound by the Gold Coast Highway, Toombul and Nundah avenues and Sunshine Paradise.